gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 Prisma is divided in 3 components:

-1. [Photon](https://photonjs.prisma.io/): a type-safe and auto-generated database client.
+1. [Client](https://github.com/prisma/prisma-client-js): a type-safe and auto-generated database client.
-3. [Lift](https://lift.prisma.io/): a declarative data modeling language and a migration system.
+3. [Migrate](https://github.com/prisma/migrate): a declarative data modeling language and a migration system.
 3. [Studio](https://github.com/prisma/studio): an admin UI to support various database workflows.

-If you didn't understand everything don't worry: you will before the end of this workshop!
+If you don't understand everything don't worry: you will before the end of this workshop!

-Just in case, open the [prisma2 doc](https://github.com/prisma/prisma2/tree/master/docs), it may help!
+Just in case, open the [Prisma2 doc](https://github.com/prisma/prisma2/tree/master/docs), it may help!